-2. Employees hired as Regular Full Time after January 1, 2014: (Note: "Hire date" for part-time employees who became full time after January 1, 2014, is the date in which they were transferred or promoted to the full-time position.)
+2. Employees hired as Regular Full Time or Part Time after January 1, 2014: (Note: "Hire date" for part-time employees who became full time after January 1, 2014, is the date in which they were transferred or promoted to the full-time position.)